Skip to content

 Semantic corpus search (RFC-061)

-Optional vector index under <output_dir>/search/ for meaning-based retrieval over GIL, summaries, and transcripts.
+Optional FAISS vector index under <output_dir>/search/ for meaning-based retrieval over GIL, summaries, and transcripts.
 Enable with vector_search: true in config (YAML keys mirror Config: vector_index_path, vector_embedding_model, vector_chunk_size_tokens, vector_chunk_overlap_tokens).
 The pipeline runs embed-and-index after finalize when enabled; you can also run podcast index / podcast search and get semantic gi explore --topic when the index exists.
+Qdrant and other platform backends are Draft RFC-070.

 Full guide: Semantic Search Guide.